Psychological Thriller · Limited Series · Chicago

 Lily’s World

-Muted blues and deep reds, shadowy corners, practical side light.
-Spaces that feel sacred and suffocating.
+Desaturated blues and deep reds, practical side light and shadow.
+Spaces that feel sacred, hungry, and suffocating.
 Repression shows up in negative space and tightly controlled compositions.

 Aftermath & Digital Immortality